gauzinge/SPS_June15_HowTo/README.md

 Once this is done, click "Start" which will start a run with the number of events you specified!
 You can stop it at any time by clicking "Stop".

+## Online monitoring the telescope data
+Once you have started the run you may have a look at the online data of the telescope:
+Use the Programm:

+        /home/telescope/BELLETEST/eudaq-neu/build/monitors/onlinemon/OnlineMon.exe -sc 1000 -f data/run000369.raw

+you can play around with the options if you do not want to wait for all events to be processed.